SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 - fix - try again to fix Win10 scaling issues for some PCs (hidden assignment area)
 - improvement - actions with a profile modifier attached will show underlined in the action tree
 - improvement - less offensive gamepad color mark ...
+- add - a button to dump the used defaultProfile in the right area
 - some internal stuff
+- update - doc SCJMapper_QGuide V2.22beta.pdf
 V 2.21 - BETA Build 55
 - fix #40 added Tab entry in Ctrl. context menu
 - fix - try to fix Win10 scaling issues (hidden assignment area)